PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 0.25 (base 10)
 ```

 Let's begin to convert this into binary.
-To do this we are going to multiply the number by 2 and divide it by 1 in a series of steps.
-If the value before the decimal point is 0 we will subtract 0, if the value before the decimal point is 1 we will subtract 1.
+To do this multiply the number by 2 and divide it by 1 in a series of steps.
+If the value before the decimal point is 0 subtract 0, if the value before the decimal point is 1 subtract 1.

 (0.25 * 2 / 1 = 0.5) - ```0``` = 0.5